Fractional approval voting: Fairness properties

-Average-FS means that, for each voter set S with at least one approved candidate in common, the average utility of voters in S is at least |S|/n.
+Average-FS (also called AFS) means that, for each voter set S with at least one approved candidate in common, the average utility of voters in S is at least |S|/n.

 Core-FS means that, for each voter set S, there is no other distribution of their |S|/n budget, which gives all members of S a higher utility.
+The notion is an adaptation of the core of a cooperative game.